prof. dr. K.F. Roszbach

 MSc thesis supervision

-Below, I have attached some suggestions for topics and tips on how you should think about writing an MSc thesis.
+Below, I have provided some suggestions for topics and tips on how you should think about writing an MSc thesis.
 For students already writing a thesis (or a proposal) under my supervision, I have posted a PDF with very concrete and practical suggestions for increasing efficiency in thesis writing.Under normal circumstances, I meet with students between three and five times during the whole thesis process.
 Except for the earlier meetings, I let students send me their draft thesis and return it with comments in the pdf or word document after a maximum of two weeks.
 We then meet at the university or discuss the draft by Skype, depending on both your and my agenda.

 Tips and suggestions for theses